Australian Senate: Electoral system

 The system for electing senators has changed several times since Federation.
-The original arrangement involved a first-past-the-post and block voting or "winner takes all" system, on a state-by-state basis.
+The original arrangement involved a first-past-the-post and block voting system, on a state-by-state basis.
 This was replaced in 1919 by preferential block voting.
-Block voting tended to produce landslide majorities and even "wipe-outs".
+Block voting tended to produce landslide majorities.
 For instance, from 1920 to 1923 the Nationalist Party held all but one of the 36 seats, and from 1947 to 1950, the Australian Labor Party held all but three.

 In 1948, single transferable vote with proportional representation on a state-by-state basis became the method for electing senators.
 At this time the number of senators was expanded from 36 to 60 and it was argued that a move to proportional representation was needed to even up the balance between both major parties in the chamber.
 The change in voting systems has been described as an "institutional revolution" that has had the effect of limiting the government's ability to control the chamber, as well as helping the rise of Australian minor parties.

 The 1984 election saw the introduction of group ticket voting, in order to reduce a high rate of informal voting that arose from the requirement that each candidate be given a preference, and to allow small parties and independent candidates a reasonable chance of winning a seat.
-This allowed voters to select a single party "Above the Line" to distribute their preferences on their behalf, but voters were still able to vote directly for individual candidates and distribute their own preferences if they wished "Below the Line" by numbering every box.
+This allowed voters to select a single party to distribute their preferences on their behalf (voting "above the line"), but voters were still able to vote directly for individual candidates and distribute their own preferences if they wished (voting "below the line") by numbering every box.
+Following 1981, the government has only had a majority in the Senate from 2005 to 2007; otherwise, negotiations with other parties and independents have generally been necessary to pass legislation.